Jaguar S-Type (1963)

-The Jaguar S-Type is a saloon car produced by Jaguar Cars in the United Kingdom from 1963 to 1968.
-Announced 30 September 1963 it was a technically more sophisticated development of the Mark 2, offering buyers a more luxurious alternative without the size and expense of the Mark X. The S-Type sold alongside the Mark 2, as well as the Jaguar 420 following its release in 1966.
+The Jaguar S-Type is a luxury saloon car produced by Jaguar Cars in the United Kingdom from 1963 to 1968.
+Announced in 30 September 1963 it was a technically more sophisticated development of the Mark 2, offering buyers a more luxurious alternative without the size and expense of the Mark X. The S-Type sold alongside the Mark 2, as well as the Jaguar 420 following its release in 1966.
 A retro-styled vehicle with the same name was also produced, based on the design of the original S-Type vehicles.

 History

 The Jaguar Mark 2 was introduced in 1959 and sold throughout most of the 1960s.
 It has a live rear axle and is powered by the XK six-cylinder engine first used in the Jaguar XK120 of 1948.
 In the Mark 2 the engine was available in 2.4, 3.4 and 3.8-litre capacities.

 In 1961 Jaguar launched two new models.
 The full size Jaguar Mark X saloon (pronounced mark ten) used Jaguar's new independent rear suspension and a triple SU carburettor version of the 3.8-litre XK engine.
 The other new car for 1961 was the Jaguar E-Type sports car, which shared the same 3.8-litre engine as the Mark X and a scaled-down version of the independent rear suspension.

 Having released the Mark X with its many technical refinements, Jaguar boss Sir William Lyons expected the Mark 2 would need updating with similar features if it was to retain its place in the market.
 Accordingly, work began on developing the S-Type (codenamed "Utah Mk III", the Mark 2 having been "Utah Mk II") as soon as development work was finished on the Mark X.